California county says Marathon, Phillips projects may need to shrink due to environmental impact - NewsBreak

 California county says Marathon, Phillips projects may need to shrink due to environmental impact

-(Reuters) - California’s Contra Costa County said on Friday that oil refiners Marathon Petroleum and Phillips 66 may need to reduce capacity of proposed renewable plants by about 50% and 20% respectively to mitigate environmental impact.
+Oct 15 (Reuters) - California's Contra Costa County said on Friday that oil refiners Marathon Petroleum (MPC.N) and Phillips 66 (PSX.N) may need to reduce capacity of proposed renewable plants by about 50% and 20% respectively to mitigate environmental impact.

 The two petroleum refiners are planning to convert oil refineries in the San Francisco-area county to produce transportation fuel from feedstocks such as soybean oil and animal fats that produce less greenhouse gas emissions.